Vedant-Tiwari-118/Sigma_Batch/README.md

 # Sigma_Batch
-this is sigma batch of Apna college
+this is sigma batch of Apna college by Shradha mam